selma-Bentaiba/selma-Bentaiba.github.io/_notes/goals_2025.markdown

 12. AI agents from first principles
 13. DL for Dummies
 14. ML maths for Dummies
+16. NLP from zero to one
+17. CV from zero to one
+18. RL from zero to one
 15. finish tech reports of qwen, deepseek, llama etc -->